Tag Archives: reminisce

 If I had known then what I know now,

-I would have stopped the clock and savor every precious moment.
+I would have stopped the clock and savored every precious moment.

-Instead, I found myself encumbered with the daily task of trying to keep afloat in being a mother.
+Instead, I was encumbered with the daily task of trying to stay afloat as a mother.

 I would have frozen time just to gaze upon your little chest, rising and falling with every heartbeat while you slept peacefully in your crib.